edeno/Prospectus/docs/Denovellis-Prospectus.md

 ## Studies Completed and In Progress
 Aim \#1 has been completed and was published as a paper in 2012  ([doi:10.1016/j.neuron.2012.09.029](http://dx.doi.org/10.1016/j.neuron.2012.09.029)).

-Aim \#3 is 66% completed with github repositories and functioning prototypes for all three proposed visualizations (see [SpectraVis](https://github.com/edeno/SpectraVis), [RasterVis](https://github.com/edeno/RasterVis), and [glmVis](https://github.com/edeno/glmVis)) and a rough draft of the thesis chapter.
+Aim \#3 is 66% completed with github repositories and functioning prototypes for all three proposed visualizations (see [SpectraVis](https://github.com/edeno/SpectraVis), [RasterVis](https://github.com/edeno/RasterVis), and [glmVis](https://github.com/edeno/glmVis)) and a rough draft of the thesis chapter (included in submitted materials).

 Aim \#2 is still in progress.